automata-network/tdx-attestation-sdk/zk/sp1/README.md

 ## Using the Prover Network

 We highly recommend using the Succinct prover network for any non-trivial programs or benchmarking purposes.
-For more information, see the [setup guide](https://docs.succinct.xyz/docs/generating-proofs/prover-network/usage).
+For more information, see [quickstart](hhttps://docs.succinct.xyz/docs/sp1/prover-network/quickstart).

 To get started, copy the example environment file: